grafana/mimir/docs/sources/release-notes/upgrading-helm-from-2.1-to-3.0.md

 - **Configuration Storage has changed**
     - Mimir configuration is now stored in a ConfigMap by default instead of a Secret
+    - In case of providing the configuration in a user managed Secret (**`useExternalConfig=true`**), you must set `configStorageType=Secret`.
+Conversely, it is now possible to use a ConfigMap to manage your configuration.
     - See [(Optional) Use the new, simplified configuration method](#optional-use-the-new-simplified-configuration-method) for tips on securing credentials in this new format
     - The previous behavior can be enabled by setting `configStorageType` to `Secret`
 - **Update memcached configuration**
     - The mimir-distributed chart supports four different caches.
 The configuration parameters have changed as follows:
-    - If you are not overriding the value of anything under the `memcached`, `memcached-queries`, `memcached-metadata`, or `memcached-results` sections, then you can safely skip this section.
+    - If you have not enabled any memcached caches,  and you are not overriding the value of anything under the `memcached`, `memcached-queries`, `memcached-metadata`, or `memcached-results` sections, then you can safely skip this section.
     - The `memcached` section now contains common values shared across all memcached instances.
     - New `memcachedExporter` section was added to configure memcached metrics exporter.
     - New `chunks-cache` section was added that refers to previous `memcached` configuration.